chenly11109/docs/docs/graphics/webGPU.md

 ```

 ### @location(0)
+- related to vertex attribute
 - 对vertex和fragment来说都算是vertex的数据
 - fragment 会做interpolation
 - all that WebGPU cares about is we return a value for builtin(position) from the vertex shader and return a color/value for location(0) from the fragment shader
+- @location specifies which `GPURenderPassDescriptor.colorAttachment` to store the result in

 ```javascript